pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 }
 ```

-Next, the text box where we enter the answer of the exercise is cleared (which is a good practice):
+Next, the text box where we enter the answer to the exercise is cleared (which is a good practice):
 ```java
 driver.findElement(By.id("editor_1-1")).clear();
 ```

-And then, with the `sendKeys()` method, the text box is filled with text:
+And then, with the `sendKeys()` method, we enter some text:
 ```java
 driver.findElement(By.id("editor_1-1")).sendKeys("The music video for Rihanna's song **American Oxygen** depicts various moments from American history, including the inauguration of Barack Obama.");
 ```

-Here's the Selenium IDE command:
+Here's the Selenium IDE command that does the same:
 ```
 type    id=editor_1-1    The music video for Rihanna's song **American Oxygen** depicts various moments from American history, including the inauguration of Barack Obama.
 ```

-You may be wondering about the comment below that line:
+You may be wondering about the comment:
 ```java
 // ERROR: Caught exception [ERROR: Unsupported command [fireEvent | id=editor_1-1 | keyup]]
 ```

-Unlike Selenium IDE, WebDriver doesn't support the `fireEvent` command, because `sendKeys()` fires the events as if the data was entered manually.
+Unlike Selenium IDE, WebDriver doesn't support the `fireEvent` command, because `sendKeys()` fires the events as if the text was entered manually.

-The "verification" for this action is done this way:
+The verification for this action is done this way:
 ```java
 try {
 	assertTrue(isElementPresent(By.xpath("//body/div[5]")));